brettz9/eslint-config-ash-nazg/README.md

   this has some additional useful rules we apply.
 - `eslint-plugin-jsdoc` - provides a number of helpful rules for catching bad or incomplete JSDoc during development.
-Note that we do not impose `require-jsdoc` except as a warning in `ash-nazg/sauron` mode, so `valid-jsdoc` and all of the `eslint-plugin-jsdoc` rules only apply for when JSDoc is used.
+Note that we do not impose `jsdoc/require-jsdoc` except as a warning in `ash-nazg/sauron` mode, so all of the `eslint-plugin-jsdoc` rules should only apply when JSDoc is used.
 We also avoid some of `eslint-plugin-jsdoc` stricter checking requirements for descriptions.
 - `eslint-plugin-markdown` - Another basic use case is ensuring code snippets are linted, which is why this is expected.
 You may find its discussion of `overrides` helpful for tweaking rules for Markdown (and